Yaaaaaaassica/flink/docs/dev/table/streaming/joins.md

 ====== =========
      2 Euro             <== arrived at time 10:15
      1 US Dollar        <== arrived at time 10:30
-     2 Euro             <== arrived at time 10:52
+     3 Euro             <== arrived at time 10:52
 {% endhighlight %}

 Given that we would like to calculate the amount of all `Orders` converted to a common currency (`Yen`).

-For example, we would like to convert the following orders using the latest rate in `LatestRates`.
+For example, we would like to convert the following orders using the appropriate conversion rate in `LatestRates`.
 The result would be:

 {% highlight text %}
 amount currency     rate   amout*rate
 ====== ========= ======= ============
      2 Euro          114          228    <== arrived at time 10:15
-     1 US Dollar     102          102    <== arrived at time 10:30
+     1 US Dollar     102          102    <== arrived at time 10:15
-     2 Euro          116          232    <== arrived at time 10:52
+     2 Euro          116          232    <== arrived at time 10:15
 {% endhighlight %}

-With the help of temporal table join, we can express such a query in SQL as:
+With the help of a temporal table `LatestRates`, we can express such a query in SQL as:

 {% highlight sql %}
 SELECT